ASalazar46/PythonPlayground/Proj3 - Converter/README.md

 ### Achieved Milestones:
 - [5/28/2022] Project files created
 ### Proposed Solution:
-Similar to [project 2](../Proj2%20-%20PasswordGenerator), the script will run from the command line.
-It will take three arguments: a number, the unit for that number, and the unit to convert to.
-Running the script in the command line as `py project3.py <number> <unit> <convertUnit>` should calculate and print the value of the converted unit.

-For this project, the appilcation should be able to convert
+This application should be able to convert one unit to another unit of the same discipline (e.g: millimeters can be converted into meters because they are of the same discipline, length).
+The minimum spec of this project is:
+- Implement the 'mass' and 'length' discipline types
+- Implement sub-units of each discipline
+    - For metric units, from 'nano-' (10^-9) to 'giga-' (10^9)
+    - For imperial:
+        - length: inch, foot, mile
+        - weight (mass): ounce, pound
+- Calculate and display the correct conversion

+Running the script from the command line should look like: `py project3.py <type> <number> <unit> <convertUnit>`. `type` specifies which discipline of measurement to focus on. `number` is the value to convert. `unit` is the unit of `number`. `convertUnit` is the unit to convert `number` to. `number` should take either an integer or a float. `type`, `unit`, and `convertUnit` should accept strings.

 Reading arguments from the command line will be done with the `argparse` module.
 Create an `ArgumentParser` object that defines arguments with `add_argument()` and parses arguments with `parse_arguments()`.
 The arguments are passed to a function that will calculate and return the value of the converted unit.
-Let's call this function `unit_convert(number, unit, convertUnit)`.
+The result should be `print()`ed out to the command line.
+Let's call the function that calculates the result, `unit_convert(type, number, unit, convertUnit)`.

-For conversions to work, the script will need the conversion ratio between the unit and the converted unit.
-For example, if I wanted to convert meters into millimeters then the convertion ratio would be 1000 mm / 1 m, or 1000.
-If the converting from millimeters to meters then the ratio would be 1 m / 1000 mm, or 1 / 1000.
-One possible solution is to hard-code all the required convertion ratios and store them in a dictionary for future reference.
-For each entry in the dictionary, the key would be a tuple containing `(unit, convUnit)`, and the value associated with that key is the convertion ratio between the two.
-If the tuple of the incoming arguments do not match any of the tuples within the dictionary, return an error.
-It should say something like, 'Error: Unable to convert value. {unit} to {convUnit} ratio undefined or incorrect spelling of {unit} or {convUnit}.
-Try again.'
+For example, if I wanted to convert 10 meters into millimeters, then the result would be calculated as such: 10 (m) * 1,000 (mm / m) = 10,000 (mm).
+In this example, the `type` is implied to be 'length', since we are working with units of length.
+However, we will need to specify `type` to the script so it knows which discipline to work with. `unit` and `convertUnit` are meters and millimeters, respectively. `number` is 10.
+The distinct pair of `unit` and `convertUnit` will have an associated conversion ratio, which will be used to calculate the result.
+In this case, the conversion ratio is 1000 (mm) / 1 (m), or 1000 (mm / m).
+The value of `number` is multiplied by the appropriate conversion ratio, 10 (m) * 1,000 (mm / m) = 10,000 (mm), and returned to the function caller to be `print()`ed.

+One problem is being able to calculate the correct conversion ratio based on the arguments given by `unit` and `convertUnit`.
+One possible solution is to not calculate it at all and reference hard-coded conversion ratios inside of dictionaries.
+To start, we have a dictionary containing `type`: dictionary entries. `type` is the name of the discipline and 'dictionary' is the discipline's respective dictionary of conversion ratios.
+In this sub-dictionary the entries are of the format, tuple: ratio.
+'Tuple' contains the values received from `unit` and `convertUnit`, formatted as (`unit`, `convertUnit`).
+'Ratio' is the conversion unit associated with those two units.

+If `type` is not found within the first dictionary, return an error.
+It should say something like, 'Error: invalid discipline.
+Name of discipline is either undefined or spelled incorrectly.'
+If (`unit`, `convertUnit`) is not found within the second dictionary, return an error.
+It should say something like, 'Error: invalid unit conversion.
+Units are either undefined or spelled incorrectly.'

 ### Current Progress/Solution:
 asdf